jefdaj/ortholang-demo/templates/usertab.md

 Then, consider signing up for an account!
 You'll get:

 * A private version of this page for just your scripts
-* Terminal sessions that persist when you leave the site
+* Terminal sessions that persist when you leave the page
 * "Google Docs-style" collaborative editing by logging in from multiple computers

 No email or signup form is required.
 Just click the button in the upper right and make up a username + password.